 A cross-page unified assistant with the ability to ingress inline and from nudges.
 This experience would provide not only support but also access to recommendations, image generation, keyword generation, and more — living in the existing help panel with three distinct interaction types for advertisers.

 Working with product, engineering, and data science teams to define the assistant architecture.
-The system is built around a Central Ads Assistant API with a multi-agent workflow handling intent extraction, skill/agent matching, response moderation, and suggested prompts — backed by a specialized agents registry, conversation history management, advertiser profile, and a responsible AI guardrails layer.
+The system is built around a multi-agent orchestration layer with a multi-agent workflow handling intent extraction, skill/agent matching, response moderation, and suggested prompts — backed by a specialized agents registry, conversation history management, advertiser profile, and a responsible AI guardrails layer.

 We aligned on four principles to guide every design decision: